batect/batect.dev/docs/reference/config/containers.md

     my-container:
       ...
       volumes:
-        # This is equivalent to .:/code:cached
+        # This is equivalent to .:/code:ro
         - local: .
           container: /code
-          options: cached
+          options: ro
   ```

 In both formats, the following fields are supported: